Multimodal LLM: Expert Guide On The Next Frontier Of AI

 On the positive side, as ChatGPT’s training was on datasets up to September 2021 this removes the source timeline cap.
 This promises opportunities for greater accuracy and there will be references to the chatbot’s own technological impact.
 On the negative side, though ChatGPT — and most leading AI models — are trained on massive datasets, quantity isn’t necessarily quality.
 For instance, the open web creates arguably exponential data sources that may be neither accurate nor up to informational standards.

-There’s considerable risk of misinformation, inaccuracies, misrepresentation, and simple information overload leading to a poor UX among other negative outcomes.
+There’s a considerable risk of misinformation, inaccuracies, misrepresentation, and simple information overload leading to a poor UX among other negative outcomes.
 In this case, time will tell how open web access affects both ChatGPT’s accuracy and its source quality.
 Further to this, it may cause another epoch in digital information verification, sharing, and quality standards across all technological forms.

 multimodal LLM examples